Can-tech/webdev-frontend/react/ClothesECommerce/README.md

-## BMI Calculator App
+## Cloth ECommerce Store Frontend

-A user can add new to-do or delete it.
+E-Commerce React frontend project.
+Products are listed from the "https://mockapi.io/".
+A user can add a product to the cart or liked products.
+A user can login and logout.(There is no real login operations, it is simulated by using localStorage API)

 - Vite: npm create vite@latest, React-Javascript

 ## Packeges Used:

-- react-confetti-explosion: Used for the confetti effect if the weight result is in the normal category.
+- @tanstack/react-query: Used for data fetching, caching, synchronization and updates.
-- react-router-dom: Used for routing operations (displaying the diet on a different route).
+- react-router-dom: Used for routing operations (displaying different components based on the route).
 - styled-components: Used for styling.

 ## Learned & Worked On: